NathHK/Traffic-Light-Scheduler/README.md

 1. Check direction.
 If a car is waiting, start moving it through the intersection (cost: 500 ms).
 2. While the car from (1) is moving through the intersection, check that direction's buffer.
 If a car is waiting, wait 50 ms and then move it through (cost: 500 ms).
 Repeat (1) and (2) until there are no cars left in that direction.

-## Part 3: Parallel Round-robin Scheduler ***\*NOT IMPLEMENTED\****

-This is the logical next-step of the prior scheduler formats and provides the most efficiency.
-Cars moving in *parallel* directions do not need to wait for 500 ms to elapse before entering the intersection, but cars moving in *perpendicular* directions always need to wait 500 ms before passing (otherwise, a collission would occur).
-By modifying the scheduler from Part 2, we allow cars moving in parallel but opposite directions to pass simultaneously:

-1. Check direction.
-If a car is waiting, start moving it through the intersection (cost: 500 ms).
-2. While the car from (1) is moving through, check:
-    1. The parallel but opposite direction.
-If there is a car waiting, move it through the intersection (cost: 500 ms).
-    2. The same direction.
-If a car is waiting, wait 50 ms and then move it through (cost: 500 ms).
-Repeat (1) and (2) until there are no cars left in the two directions.

 ## Cost Function